ervandew/eclim/src/doc/content/vim/c/search.rst

 - If the cursor is on an #include name, it will search the configured include path for the file.
-- Otherwise, it will search for the declaration of the element.
+- Otherwise, it will search for the definition of the element (if the cursor is on the definition, then it will search for the declaration).

 Configuration